 The country reached out to South Korean, Japanese and Australian companies.
 All failed to proceed to drilling.
 In 1997 the government reported it had produced 450 bbls of oil per day from its No. 406 well off Nampo but the truth of this claim has not been established.
 In 1998 SOCO International acquired a concession to explore onshore and offshore areas of the Anju-Sukchon and Onchon Basins on the west coast but failed to find commercial reserves.

 A number of foreign companies then secured rights in 2000 and 2001, focussed on the Sohae Basin where CNOOC had speculated that large potential reserves exist, bordering the Bohai Gulf in China.
 Sanctions ensured that no wells were drilled.
-North Korea continues to try to work with small foreign firms to develop its resources and there may be potential, particularly in the seas adjacent to China, and also in deeper waters on the east, but little activity is likely whilst sanctions in the country persist.
+North Korea continues to try to work with small foreign firms to develop its resources and there may be potential, particularly in the seas adjacent to China, and also in deeper waters on the east, but little activity is likely whilst the current government remains in power and sanctions on the country persist.

 Thus Korea (North) is not forecast by Globalshift to achieve any commercial oil or gas production in the short or medium term future.